Raising Boys to Become Men

 The Critical Moment of Explosion and Meltdown

 As the personal ambition of men pushed a dangerous test, administered by unqualified persons with incoherent instructions, the moment began when the reactor surged out of control.
-The nuclear engineers, thinking that the boron control rods could instantly be lowered into the out-of-control mix of xenon gas, radioactive uranium, and superheated water, so they pushed the failsafe button, AZ-5.
+The nuclear engineers, thinking that the boron control rods could instantly be lowered into the out-of-control mix of xenon gas, radioactive uranium, and superheated water, pushed the failsafe button, AZ-5.
 All the control rods, which should have instantly stopped the nuclear reaction, caused it to explode.
 The reason?
 The boron rods themselves, were defectively made.
 The result was an explosion of the nuclear core, the ejection of nuclear material and radiation, and death and destruction, which no words in a simple paragraph could describe.
 Obviously, this article will use “meltdown” metaphorically, not literally.

 The Arrogance of Unbounded Liberty